geodynamics/aspect/cookbooks/plume_2D_chunk/doc/plume.md

 state.
 These calculations mainly serve as a guide, allowing us to determine the relationship between surface observations and internal parameters.&rdquo;

-Steady-state fields are shown in Fig.&nbsp;[9].
+Steady-state fields are shown in Fig. [9].
 We find that the velocity fields are similar between the isoviscous and weakly temperature-dependent cases, where the convection cell occupies most of the domain.
 In contrast, the strongly temperature-dependent experiment showcases a large viscosity zone a